helieting/cloudflare-ddns/README.md

+# (forked from : timothymiller/cloudflare-ddns-v2)  for users in china

-# CloudFlare-DDNS-v2
+# CloudFlare-DDNS

-Improved version of Cloudflare DDNS.
+Improved version of Cloudflare DDNS

 (forked from : timothymiller/cloudflare-ddns)